kidscancode/godot_recipes/src/content/physics/Godot3_kinematic2d.md

 Godot offers three kinds of physics bodies, grouped under the <a href="http://docs.godotengine.org/en/latest/classes/class_physicsbody2d.html" target="_blank">`PhysicsBody2D`</a> type:

-- `StaticBody2D`
+- {{< gd-icon StaticBody2D >}}`StaticBody2D`

 A static body is one that is not moved by the physics engine.
 It participates in collision detection, but does not move in response to the collision.
 This type of body is most often used for objects that are part of the environment or that do not need to have any dynamic behavior.

-- `RigidBody2D`
+- {{< gd-icon RigidBody2D >}}`RigidBody2D`

 This is the node that implements simulated 2D physics.
-You do not control a `RigidBody2D` directly, but instead you apply forces to it (gravity, impulses, etc.) and the physics engine calculates the resulting movement.
+You do not control a rigid body directly, but instead you apply forces to it (gravity, impulses, etc.) and the physics engine calculates the resulting movement.
 See [Godot 3.0: Rigid Bodies](/blog/2017/12/godot3_kyn_rigidbody1/) for more information.

-- `KinematicBody2D`
+- {{< gd-icon KinematicBody2D >}}`KinematicBody2D`

 A body that provides collision detection, but no physics.
 All movement must be implemented in code.

 ## Collision shapes

-A physics body can hold any number of `Shape2D` objects as children.
+A physics body can hold any number of {{< gd-icon CollisionShape2D >}}`CollisionShape2D` objects as children.
 These shapes are used to define the object's collision bounds and to detect contact with other objects.

 > **Note:** In order to detect collisions, at least one `Shape2D` must be assigned to the object.

-The most common way to assign a shape is by adding a `CollisionShape2D` or `CollisionPolygon2D` as a child of the object.
+The most common way to assign a shape is by adding a {{< gd-icon CollisionShape2D >}}`CollisionShape2D` or {{< gd-icon CollisionPolygon2D >}}`CollisionPolygon2D` as a child of the object.
 These nodes allow you to draw the shape directly in the editor workspace.

 > **Note:** Be careful to never scale your collision shapes in the editor.
 The `Scale` property in the Inspector should remain at `(1, 1)`.
-When changing the size of the collision shape, you should always use the shape's handles, _not_ the `Node2D` scale handles.
-Changing the scale can result in unexpected collision behavior.
+When changing the size of the collision shape, you should always use the shape's handles.

-!player_coll_shape.png

 ### Collision Layers and Masks

 One of the most powerful but frequently misunderstood collision features in Godot is the collision layer system.
 This system allows you to build up very complex interactions between a variety of objects.
 The key concepts are _layers_ and _masks_.
-Each CollisionObject2D has 32 different physics layers it can interact with.
+Each collision object has 32 different physics layers it can interact with.

 Let's look at each of the properties in turn: